Navesvjv/flutter_docker/README.md

 ## Usage
 1. Clone this repository.

-2. Click on this icon.
+2. Click on this icon (*Lower left corner*).

 	![Remote Development](https://github.com/Navesvjv/url_images/blob/main/flutter_docker/remote_devlopment.png?raw=true)
 3. Select the option **Remote-Containers: Open Folder in Container**.
 4. Select the root directory that contains the **Dockerfile** and click Open to start building the container.
+5. Wait for the download and settings to complete.

 ## Contributing
 Pull requests are always welcome 😃.